41 Chiropractic Internet Marketing Ideas

 #15: Google Reviews

+This is an important chiropractic marketing idea.
 Very few chiropractors have a plan for improving their Google Reviews.
 If you can show patients that you have the best reviews in your city you are ahead of the game.
 In most cities you're lucky to see a chiropractor that has any reviews.

 For about four years we tried to get our clients at Inception Websites to implement reviews programs inside their office.
 What we finally realized is that almost no one could pull it off.
 We needed to find another way to accomplish this important task.